 Not fading quietly away

 Becoming a free agent, 18 teams bid for his services.
-He signed with the 1984 Tigers but was benched after his typical slow start.
-He became a regular again but only hit .232/.353/.384, a 106 OPS+ not being enough for a DH/1B.
+He signed with the 1984 Tigers, but was sometimes benched after a mid-season slump.
+He became a regular again, but ended up only hitting .232/.353/.384, with a 106 OPS+, mainly as a DH/1B.
 He did get to play in his only World Series, though he was just 1 for 15 (with 4 walks) in the Series; Detroit won and he got his lone ring.